 The majority of the animals that we use for sessions are unwanted, abandoned or have had to be rehomed due to changes of circumstance.
-We are not a big supporter of the commercial pet trade and through our sessions hope to educate young and old about the unsuitability of many creatures sold to the domestic customer.
+Through our sessions we educate young and old about the environmental impact of keeping pets.
 The vast majority are unsustainable, a massive drain of the planet's dwindling resources and causing a big impact with the carbon footprint caused by their care.

 We will be in consultation with experts in the field of sustainability to do all we can to minimise our business impact over the coming year.
 The smallholding is organic.

 Amazing Animal Encounters was started to fund the animals in our care, all kept as personal pets in the home.
-Amazing Animal Encounters means the animal's care is financed and we are able to take on more exotic animals in need of a suitable, experienced home with the time to look after them.
+Amazing Animal Encounters means the animal's care is financed and we are able to take on more animals in need of a suitable, experienced home with the time to look after them.
 These animals have a real meaningful existence, educating about their wild brothers and sisters, the destruction of the habitats and environments and steering people away from irresponsible pet ownership and over consumption of natural resources.